civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 8

-Subject to section 8.1, no trader shall use, or have in their possession for use, in trade, any device unless
+**Subject to section 8.1**, no trader shall use, or have in their possession for use, in trade, any device unless

 ### Section 6